solana-labs/solana-web3.js/packages/library/README.md

 ## Lagging Behind Modern JavaScript

-The advance of modern JavaScript features presents an opportunity to developers of crypto applcations, such as the ability to use native Ed25519 keys and to express large values as native `bigint`.
+The advance of modern JavaScript features presents an opportunity to developers of crypto applications, such as the ability to use native Ed25519 keys and to express large values as native `bigint`.

 The Web Incubator Community Group has advocated for the addition of Ed25519 support to the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), and support has already landed in *most* modern JavaScript runtimes.